-A volunteer must also notify their Supervisor/Line Manager and Voluntary Services Manager if they:
+A volunteer must also notify their Placement Supervisor and Voluntary Services Manager if they:

-- 1. Have an accident whilst on duty

-- 2. Fall ill whilst on duty

-- 3. Have an illness prior to voluntary service
+- 1. Have an accident or 'near miss' whilst on duty - 2.
+Fall ill whilst on duty - 3.
+Have an illness prior to voluntary service

 Incidents

 Sometimes things happen, or almost happen to service users, staff or other people that should not happen.
 An Incident could be the use of inappropriate language, someone becoming angry and frightening those around them or someone leaving a ward area without staff knowing they had gone.